 - 1. Partition the relation s using hashing function h.
-When partitioning a relation, one block of memory is reserved as the output buffer for each partition. - 2.
-Partition r similarly. - 3.
-For each i: - (a) Load s_i into memory and build an in-memory hash index on it using the join attribute.
-This hash index uses a different hash function than the earlier one h. - (b) Read the tuples in r_i from the disk one by one.
-For each tuple t_r locate each matching tuple t_s in s_i using the in-memory hash index.
+When partitioning the relation s, h is defined in such a way that partitions fit in memory - 2.
+Partition r with the same hash function. - 3.
+For each i: - (a) Load $s_i$ into memory and build an in-memory hash index on it using the join attribute.
+This hash index uses a different hash function h' than the earlier one h. - (b) Read the tuples in $r_i$ from the disk one by one.
+For each tuple $t_r$ locate each matching tuple $t_s$ in $s_i$ using the in-memory hash index.
 Output the concatenation of their attributes.

-Relation s is called the build relation and

-r is called the probe relation.
+Relation s is called the build relation and r is called the probe relation.